zanymuzik/notes/TF Deployment (dl.ai).md

 tf.lite.TFLiteConverter.from_keras_model() or
 tf.lite.TFLiteConverter.from_concrete_functions()
 ```
-- SavedModel is universal for saving a model
+- SavedModel is universal API for saving a TF model
 	- Metagraph for metadata in the model
+	- Allows versioning of models
+	-